Chaklader/mnist-digit-classifier/NOTE.md

 Neural networks can have different architectures, with varying numbers of nodes and layers:

 1. Input nodes.
-In general, if we have n n nodes in the input layer, then we are modeling data in n-dimensional space (e.g., 3 nodes in the input layer means we are modeling data in 3-dimensional space).
+In general, if we have n nodes in the input layer, then we are modeling data in n-dimensional space (e.g., 3 nodes in the input layer means we are modeling data in 3-dimensional space).

 2. Output nodes.
 If there are more nodes in the output layer, this simply means we have more outputs—for example, we may have a multiclass classification model.

 3. Layers.
 If there are more layers then we have a deep neural network.
 Our linear models combine to create nonlinear models, which then combine to create even more nonlinear models!